-Although molar endodontics is a common type of dental treatment in many dental offices, not everyone knows how the procedure works.
-Of course, every procedure varies from patient to patient, but the typical molar endodontic treatment usually adheres to the following game plan:
+Molar endodontics is a common type of dental treatment in many dental offices.
+Of course, every procedure varies from patient to patient, but the typical molar endodontic treatment usually adheres to the following game plan.

 Drilling -- Your dentist drills a hole in the tooth's crown to remove any existing tooth decay and open the pulp chamber.